Madame-Aehm/CAB-Project-1-Spikes/4. Git/notes.md

 You'll be prompted to give VSCode access to your GitHub account, as it will be updating your remote repositories on your behalf.

+### Creating a _Remote_ Repository

+A remote repository simply refers to a copy of your Git repo saved somewhere online.
+There is no automatic updates, however.
+When you commit changes locally, they are only local until you **push** those changes and synchronize the local and remote repositories.

 If you're happy to use the Source Control, you can go ahead and click **publish**.
 This will automatically create a remote repository, connect it to the open git repo, and push all changes.
 You will be prompted to name your remote repository and specify if it is to be published publicly or privately.
 All future commits can be **pushed** online by using the command:

 ```shell